HerXayah/tweak-findings/README.md

 Stuff i found out abt Tweaking Windows.
 May include fixes for ur problems

+## Intro

+So you've ran some Windows Script from the Internet or even from trusted Stuff and now stuff you like to do doesnt work anympre?
+Well heres some of my finding to WHY stuff doesnt work anymore.

 ### Cant change Profile Picture anymore.

 Well.
 Thats easy to fix.